jerryxh/wp-ecommerce-compare-products/readme.txt

 * Feature - Added support for use of special characters in Feature Fields.
 * Feature - Added support for use of Cyrillic Symbols in Feature Fields.
 * Feature - Added support for use of sup tags in Feature Fields.
-* Feature - Language file added to support localization – looking for people to do translations.
+* Feature - Language file added to support localization √ê looking for people to do translations.
 * Fixed - WP e-Commerce version updates editing Product Page Compare meta field values which caused Compare feature when activated from product page not updating Compare category name and show as activated on the Compare Products Admin Page.
 * Fixed - Can't create Compare Feature if user does not have a default value set in SQL.
 Changed INSERT INTO SQL command output to cater for this relatively rare occurrence.
 * Tweak - Replaced all Category Edit | Delete icons with WordPress link text.
 Replace edit icon on Product Update table with text link.